kuworking/kuworking-themes-workspace/themes/kuworking-theme-one/README.md

 And explore your site at `http://localhost:8000`

+## Relation between the theme and the starter

+The theme, which is consumed by the starter, is the responsible of all the logic of the website

+The starter stores all the content of the site (pages, posts, images, ...)

+And as usual, the starter has the capacity to shadow any file of the theme to modify it at will

 ## Posts and Post images

 - Posts are stored in `./content/posts` and have the structure `2019.10.05.my-first-post.mdx`